devender/puretawny/README.md

 * In order to do this we need to be able to define a polygon whose vertices connect all the boder points of a country.
 * Then we can check if the give point is contained with in the polygon.
 * County Polygons datasets are available in many places, I decided to use [this](https://github.com/datasets/geo-countries).
+* I extracted polygons just of the US and it is available here.

 ## Implementation